digitallinguistics/data-format/.github/CONTRIBUTING.md

     - The schemas use the [JSON Schema format][5] to describe how data should be structured.
 See the [latest version of the JSON Schema][11] for more details.

-    - Use the file `schemas/template.yml` as a guideline / model for other schemas.

     - Update the `"description"` field of any schemas that you change, as needed.

     - Increment the version number of any schemas that you update, following [semantic versioning][6].